List of Iron Fist characters: Danny Rand / Iron Fist

 Daniel "Danny" Rand / Iron Fist (portrayed by Finn Jones) is a billionaire Buddhist monk and martial artist proficient in kung-fu, with the ability to call upon the mystical power of the Iron Fist.

 Jones described the character as "someone struggling to find his identity", and identified with the character's loneliness being an orphan like Rand.
 He noted that "Danny gets really stressed and really pissed off sometimes, and I understand that ... [his] optimism and where that comes from."
 In preparation for the role, Jones studied kung fu, wushu, and tai chi, along with weight training, Buddhist philosophy, and meditation.
 Toby Nichols portrays a young Danny Rand.

+Jones is set to reprise the role in the third season of the Marvel Studios Disney+ series Daredevil: Born Again (2027).